 Conclusions

-In most plant species, the presence of a vernalisation response has been known for quite some time.
-While the phenotypic response to vernalisation is consistent between different facultative or absolute vernalisation species, the underlying genetic mechanisms differ substantially.
-During vernalisation, in Arabidopsis, FLC expression is repressed via modification to histone methylation and closing of the FLC locus, allowing the expression of FT and downstream genes.
-However, in barley, repression of VRN2 by VRN1 allows the expression of the FT homolog VRN3, allowing the transition of barley to flowering.
-Sugar beet has a different mechanism again, expressing two counteracting FT homologs (BvFT1 and BvFT2).
-It has also been shown that while both Eustoma and Arabidopsis both express homologs of FLC, its action in Eustoma is the opposite in the vernalisation response when compared to Arabidopsis.
-Perhaps the role of FLC (and other MADS-box transcription factors) as a repressor of FT is unique only to the Brassicaceae?
+In numerous plant species, the presence/absence of a vernalisation response has been documented for quite some time.
+While the phenotypic response to vernalisation is consistent between different facultative or absolute vernalisation species, the underlying genetic mechanisms that underpin these responses differ substantially.
+During vernalisation in Arabidopsis, FLC expression is repressed via epigenetic modification of the FLC locus.
+Histone methylation and the associated condensing of the chromatin surrounding FLC, blocks transcriptional machinery access to the locus, and thus repressing FLC expression and subsequent promotion of the expression of FT and other genes downstream of FLC in the Arabidopsis flowering pathway.
+In barely however, repression of VRN2 by VRN1 promotes the expression of the FT homolog, VRN3, allowing the transition of barley to flowering.
+Sugar beet has a different mechanism again, encoding two FT homologs, BvFT1 and BvFT2, with opposing functiuonal roles in the sugar beet flowering pathway.
+It has also been shown that while both Eustoma and Arabidopsis express FLC homologs, EgFLCL has the opposite effect on EgFTL expression in Eustoma than the repressive nature of AtFLC on AtFT expression in Arabidopsis.
+Together, this data begs the question: is the role of FT expression repression by FLC unique to members of the Brassicaceae family members?

-In the plant varieties above that respond to vernalisation, FT (or its variants) are expressed in true leaf tissue, with the downstream targets expressed in the shoot apical meristem.
-While the downstream effects of extended cold exposure can be observed in the phenotypic vernalisation response, the mechanisms of how plants detect cold in the first place is still poorly understood and difficult to elucidate.
-It was believed that with the rapid expansion of gene expression analysis, these mechanisms would become clear.
-But while this technology has provided an amazing insight into, such fundamental questions such as the mechanisms that plants use to detect exposure to cold are still yet to be answered.
-But perhaps there is another factor in play.
-In all the examples of vernalisation of plants examined, while the gene affected by vernalisation has been repeatedly demonstrated, the specific mechanism that causes this effect in each case has not been identified.
-(Helliwell et al. 2015) have postulated that physical changes brought on by vernalisation conditions produce physical changes to the way DNA behaves in cells, essentially removing a quantity of the elasticity.
-This means that if a locus becomes open during the cold, it will remain open, allowing prolonged access to the site by genetic machinery.
-This may be another avenue of investigation to characterise the changes vernalisation has on all vernalisation responsive plants, not just Arabidopsis.
+In the plant varieties discussed above that are vernalisation responsive, FT (or its variants), is expressed in true leaves, with the downstream targets of FT expressed in the shoot apical meristem.
+While the downstream effects of extended cold exposure can be observed in the phenotypic vernalisation response, the molecular mechanisms of how plants detect cold in the first instance is still poorly understood, and difficult to elucidate.
+It was hoped that with the rapid expansion of gene expression analysis via NGS, the molecular basis of such mechanisms would be uncovered, at least partially.
+However, to date, this has not proven to be the case.
+While NGS technology has provided amazing insight into many fundamental questions, such an approach has failed to shed any additional light on the molecular mechanisms that plants use to detect exposure to cold.
+Perhaps there is another factor involved.
+In all of the examples of vernalisation examined, and while the gene affected by vernalisation has been repeatedly demonstrated, the specific mechanism that causes this effect remains to be identified in each instance.
+Helliwell and colleagues (2015) postulated that physical changes brought on by vernalisation conditions modulates the way DNA behaves in cells, essentially removing the natural elasticity of the DNA.
+Therefore, if a locus adopts an open confirmation during the cold, it will remain open, allowing prolonged access to the site for the associatedgenetic machinery.
+This may be another avenue of investigation to characterise the physical modifications, at the molecular level, that vernalisation has on all vernalisation responsive plants, not just Arabidopsis.

 References